 Is Calcutta in a death spiral?
 News accounts suggest otherwise.
 IBM is reported intent on hiring 4,000 people here; Wipro has a 40-acre site with a planned 1,000 employees; humble Frito-Lay says it's about to start making potato chips locally.
 There are new residential projects: one, called South City, will have four 35-story apartment buildings.
 Residents will have broadband connectivity, and they'll have access to an on-site shopping center billed as the largest in India.
-Another shopping center, Forum Mall, has a fourth-floor multiplex and a restaurant named--hold on--Oh!
+Another shopping center, Forum Mall, has a fourth-floor multiplex and a restaurant named Oh!
 Calcutta!
-Even West Bengal's communist ministers acknowledge that jobs depend on private investment, and they helped push the economy to an annual rate of growth of 8.4% in 2002; the national figure was 5.4%.
+Even West Bengal's communist ministers a few years ago acknowledged that jobs depend on private investment, and they helped push the economy to an annual rate of growth of 8.4% in 2002; the national figure was 5.4%.

 The pictures here just sample these changes and conclude with an atmospheric trip to the famous Kidderpore docks.

-Calcutta does have one symbol of modern cities, though.
-To see it, we're headed downstairs, under Chowringhee.
+Calcutta does have one symbol of modern cities.
+We're headed downstairs, under Chowringhee.

 Yes, a subway: India's first.
 Since 1995, it has operated on a 10-mile, north-south route; an additional 50 miles await construction.
 Why did subways come first to Calcutta?
-The answer may be that the city has the country's worst road congestion.
+The answer may be that the city had the country's worst road congestion.
 Why?
-Not because it has the most vehicles but because roads cover less than 5% of Calcutta's surface area; in Delhi, by contrast, roads cover 25%.
-Calcutta's congestion is so bad that many one-way streets change direction at different times of day; even so, taxis coming in from the airport avoid bottlenecks by using lanes so narrow that passengers can't believe they're on the way to the city center.
-It's an especially atavistic experience late at night.
+Not because it had the most vehicles but because roads covered less than five percent of the city's surface area; in Delhi, by contrast, roads covered 25%.
+Calcutta's congestion was so bad that many one-way streets began changing direction at different times of day; even so, taxis coming in from the airport avoided bottlenecks by using lanes so narrow that passengers couldn't believe they were on the way to the city center.

 Here, single- or two-family homes.

-Calcutta for many years had only two first class hotels; now a Hyatt International has opened in Salt Lake--a good location for businessmen, a terrible one for tourists.
+Calcutta for many years had only two first class hotels.
+Since then a Hyatt International has opened in Salt Lake--a good location for businessmen, a terrible one for tourists.